minamoto-group/scopus/README.md

 16. up_date
 17. Comment\*

-You may want to enter the author's information for the optional items with "\*" for the first time of adding the author.
+You may want to enter the author's information for the optional items denoted with "\*" for the first time of adding the author.
 Values for other items are automatically obtained and computed from Scopus.

 The items "Group" and "Group (basic)" are largely related to my affiliation so users should remove or modify for their purpose.